Eco Illini team takes first, sets school record

 The Eco Illini team competes in the Prototype Vehicle category, which asks teams to put efficiency above all else.
 The Illini EV Concept team competes in the UrbanConcept category, which requires teams to make a car that not only is fuel efficient but also mimics the everyday car.
 Although in separate categories, the two teams helped each other develop their electric drivetrains.

-Unfortunately, at competition Illini EV Concept ran into technical issues and were unable to complete a run.
+Unfortunately, at competition Illini EV Concept ran into technical issues and were unable to complete a run.“I was very impressed and proud of both teams.
+They worked tirelessly to tackle numerous technical challenges,” said faculty adviser Michael Philpott.

 Eco Illini president Joseph Grigus was excited to see the team’s hard work pay off.